 It’s not hard to understand why working remotely is favored amongst many.
 There’s no frustrating commute.
 There’s no miserably packed lunchbox.
 There’s no hovering office manager.
 In fact, there’s no leaving your comfort zone.
-But, there are some challenges of working remotely.

 This is probably why remote work has seen a 91% increase in popularity over the last decade.

 However, despite its fans, remote work is not without its challenges.
 But this doesn’t make remote work any less valuable or desirable.